Ken Monkou: Football career

 Monkou's first major side was Feyenoord Rotterdam.
 He played in a reserve match against a side featuring Chelsea manager Bobby Campbell's son and moved to England in May 1989 to play for newly promoted Chelsea for £100,000.
 He was their first player from outside the Commonwealth of Nations since Petar Borota in 1982.
 He was voted club player of the year in his first season – the first black player to do so for Chelsea – as the team finished fifth in the First Division and won the Full Members Cup.
 He remained with Chelsea until 1992, when he was transferred to Southampton for £750,000 three months after signing a new five-year contract with Chelsea.

 Southampton faced regular battles for Premier League survival, though the club was never relegated during Monkou's time there.
 In the 1993–94 season he scored a last minute winner in a 5–4 defeat of Norwich City from a Matt Le Tissier corner that helped the club stay in the Premier League.

 He stayed on the South Coast until 1999, when he joined Huddersfield Town on a free transfer, scoring once against Yorkshire rivals Barnsley.
 However, disagreements with Huddersfield manager Steve Bruce ensured his time with the club was short-lived.
-Monkou made a return to Chelsea during the 2002–03 season, before finally retiring from the game.
+Monkou made a return to Chelsea in 2003, playing for the reserve team, before finally retiring from the game.